Find your extraordinary

-Pullman: a classic college town
+Pullman: A classic college town

 Pullman is a dynamic center of higher education, research, and culture nestled among the beautiful rolling hills of the Palouse, a geographic area covering some 10,000 square miles in southeastern Washington and north central Idaho.

 A lively campus and community.
-Big enough to host stars like Macklemore and Ryan Lewis, Florida Georgia Line, and Gabriel Iglesias.
-Small enough to walk from campus to downtown with friends to enjoy a latte or sample the latest pizzeria.
+Big enough to host stars like Macklemore and Ryan Lewis, Florida Georgia Line, and Billie Eilish; small enough to walk from campus to downtown with friends to enjoy a latte or sample the latest pizzeria.
 That’s Pullman in a nutshell: a classic college town offering year-round tastes of big-city flavors.